vodquang96/django-anymail/docs/esps/amazon_ses.rst

 Amazon's templated email APIs don't support several features available for regular email.
 When :attr:`~anymail.message.AnymailMessage.template_id` is used:

-* Attachments are not supported
+* Attachments and alternative parts (including AMPHTML) are not supported
 * Extra headers are not supported
 * Overriding the template's subject or body is not supported
 * Anymail's :attr:`~anymail.message.AnymailMessage.metadata` is not supported